davidgfnet/psp-vfpu-docs/docs/introduction.md

 vector-vector operations in a native way, but matrix operations seem to be decomposed into series of vector-vector operations (ie. a vmmul seems to be a sequence of vtfm operations).
-Since the results are only partial, the inputs are overwritten before the CPU even read them, causing incorrect operations.
+Since the results are only partial, the inputs are overwritten before the CPU can even read them, causing incorrect results for the operation.

 The affected instructions are divided in two groups, a group that does not allow any sort of overlap, and another group that allows some limited overlap.